MikeM711/Full-Stack-ToDo-List/README.md

 ## Update Discussion

+- Frontend & Backend is now connected
-Front/Back is now connected.
-Frontend can make requests to the Backend.
+  - Frontend can make requests to the Backend.
+- Backend data is logged to console

 ## Currently